 What is the best electric dirt bike for adults?

-The Freego X2 Electric Dirt Bike is one of the best electric dirt bikes for adults in 2025, offering a powerful 6000W motor, full suspension, and top speeds of up to 50 mph.
+The Razor Stage2 M1 V2 and NATKIE 8000W are two of the best electric dirt bikes for adults in 2025, combining strong motors, full suspension, and top speeds around 50 mph for powerful off-road performance.

 Are electric dirt bikes street legal in the US?